 VSDC Free Video Editor

-RAM Needed: Runs smoothly on just 2GB RAM.
+RAM Needed: Functions reliably on 2GB RAM.

 3